This article is for administrators of a group of services on a 'network' account.

 The first list, 'Select from your learning sets', displays all sets that you've created, in or copied to, your head office service's learning sets page.
 Learn how to create and manage your learning sets.

 The second list, 'Select from the public learning sets' displays all sets that are publicly available within Storypark.
-These are sets that have been created by the Storypark professional practice team, or by other services and shared publicly.
+These are sets that have been created by the Storypark professional practice team.
 Learn more about public learning sets.